 "I've sort of become a pilgrim person-roaming about.
 I joke and say I am still searching for a place to call home.
 I've had a lot of joyous moments in my life but no matter where I may roam now or in the future, home is really where your family is safe.
 My heart, however, will always belong to New Orleans.
 I miss the smell of Gardenia flowers and King Cake cinnamon, the colorful sights of Mardi Gras, and the taste of creole dinners.
 Who knows?
 One day I just may return."

 Education was (is) Important

 Throughout all the moving and rebuilding, picking up the shattered pieces of his life, one thing was important to Michael- education.
-No matter what city he moved to or what dead-end job he took to pay bills; getting his degree was important as he would be the first person in his entire family to receive one.
+No matter what city he moved to or what dead-end job he took to pay bills; continuing his education was important as he would be the first person in his entire family to receive a college degree.